 Recent articles include:

-- "Empathy for the Persecuted or Polemical Posturing?
+• "Empathy for the Persecuted or Polemical Posturing?
 The 1609 Spanish Expulsion of the Moriscos as Seen in English and Netherlandic Pamphlets," Journal of Early Modern History 17 (2013), 95-123

 • "Reimagining Islam: The Moor in Dutch and English Pamphlets, 1550-1620," Renaissance Quarterly 66/4 (Winter 2013), 1250-95 (2013)

 • "Menno and Muhammad: Anabaptists and Mennonites Reconsider Islam, 1570-1650," Sixteenth Century Journal 41 (2010), 995-1016.

-- "Fear and Loathing in the Radical Reformation: David Joris's Efforts to Achieve Emotional Calm in the Midst of Adversity, 1525-1556," forthcoming in Feeling Exclusion: Religious Conflict, Exile and Emotions in Early Modern Europe, Giovanni Tarantino and Charles Zika (eds) (London, Routledge, 2017).
+• "Fear and Loathing in the Radical Reformation: David Joris's Efforts to Achieve Emotional Calm in the Midst of Adversity, 1525-1556," forthcoming in Feeling Exclusion: Religious Conflict, Exile and Emotions in Early Modern Europe, Giovanni Tarantino and Charles Zika (eds) (London, Routledge, 2017).

-- "Martyrs and Nicodemites Both?
+• "Martyrs and Nicodemites Both?
 Spiritualistic and Rationalistic Currents within the Dutch Anabaptist Tradition - David Joris, Sebastian Castellio, and Pieter Jansz Twisck 1535-1648," Forthcoming in Sebastian Castellio zwischen Humanismus und Reformation, Rationalismus und Spiritualismus/Sebastian Castellio between Humanism and Reformation, Rationalism and Spiritualism, Barbara Mahlmann-Bauer, ed., REFO 500 series (Göttingen: Vandenhoeck & Ruprecht).

-- "Early Modern Hair: Religion ad Ritualized Belief," to appear in A Cultural History of Hair, vol. 3: A Cultural History of Hair in the Renaissance (1450-1650), ed.
+• "Early Modern Hair: Religion ad Ritualized Belief," to appear in A Cultural History of Hair, vol. 3: A Cultural History of Hair in the Renaissance (1450-1650), ed.
 Edith Snook (London: Bloombury Academic Press, 2017).

 • "Where did the Devil Go?
 Language and the Revolt in the Netherlands, 1566-1648," Interlinquicity, Internationality and Shakespeare, ed.
 Michael Saenger (Montreal and Kingston: McGill-Queen's University Press, 2014), 59-72, 227-37.

 • "Naked Harlots or Devout Maidens?
 Images of Anabaptist Women in the Context of the Iconography of Witches in Europe, 1525-1650," in Mirjam van Veen, Piet Visser, and Gary K. Waite, eds., Sisters: Myth and Reality of Anabaptist/Mennonite Women, c 1525-1900, Brill's Series in Church History 65 (Leiden: Brill, 2014), 17-51.

 • "Conversos and Spiritualists in Spain and the Netherlands: The Experience of Inner Exile, c.
 1540-1620," in Exile and Religious Identities, 1500-1800, eds.
 Jesse Spohnholz and Gary K. Waite, Religious Cultures in the Early Modern World 18 (London: Pickering & Chatto, 2014), 157-70.

 • "A Reappraisal of the Contribution of Anabaptists to the Religious Culture and Intellectual Climate of the Dutch Republic," in Religious Minorities and Cultural Diversity in the Dutch Republic: Studies Presented to Piet Visser on the Occasion of his 65th Birthday, edited by August den Hollander, Alex Noord, Mirjam van Veen, and Anna Voolstra, Brill's Series in Chruch History 67 (Leiden: Brill, 2014), 6-28.

 • "Sixteenth Century Religious Reform and the Witch-Hunts," Chapter 27 of The Oxford Handbook of Witchcraft in Early Modern Euyrope and Colonial America, ed.
 Brian Levack (Oxford: Oxford University Press, 2013), 485-506.

 • “Apocalyptical Terrorists or a Figment of Governmental Paranoia?
 Re-evaluating the Religious Terrorism of Sixteenth-Century Anabaptists in the Netherlands and Holy Roman Empire, 1535-1570,” in Michael Driedger, Anselm Schubert, and Astrid von Schlachta, eds., Margins of Anabaptism, (Gütersloh: Schriften des Vereins für Reformationsgeschichte, 2009), 105-25.

-He is presently completing a monography from his SSHRC project, "The Religious Other in Seventeenth-Century Europe: Christians, Jews and Muslims," having presented papers at several scholarly conferences on the subject and published some of these as articles.
+He has a book manuscript under review: “Jews and Muslims in Seventeenth-Century Dutch and English Popular Discourse: From Religious Enemies to Allies and Friends?” and has presented papers at several scholarly conferences on the subject and published some of these as articles.